 January 17, 2020 |

 This past holiday season, you might have heard your younger relatives talking about the new, video-based social network, TikTok.
 Depending on your age, you might hear the name, and think of a catchy 2009 tune by pop artist Kesha or simply the sound that hands on a clock make.
-These days, it’s neither of those things; it’s a mobile app primarily popular among Gen Z, and a powerful platform to engage with younger audiences.
+These days, it’s neither of those things; it’s a mobile app primarily popular among Gen Z, and a powerful platform to engage with younger audiences and integrate into your overall omni-channel marketing campaign.
 (If you’re still trying to figure what’s hip among these social segments, check out our nonprofit guide to millennials and Gen Z).

 What is Tik Tok?